PennyLaneAI/qml/glossary/variational_circuit.rst

 Beyond the basic rule that the parameters :math:`\mathbf{\theta}` are used as the arguments of gates, exactly how the gates are arranged, the *circuit architecture*, is essentially arbitrary.

-.. note:: As shown in the figure above, the circuit can also include additional gates which
+.. note:: As shown in the figure above, the circuit can also include additional gates :math:`U` which
-          have no free parameter associated with them.
-Furthermore, one can fix some parameters to feed input data into a quantum circuit.
+          have no free parameters associated with them.

 Example
 -------